I got a ticket. What do I do?

 How do I expunge my record?

 You can obtain an expungement packet from the Washington County Justice Court for all cases that were handled in our Court only.
-Please contact the Court for the packet or visit the Expungement Info section.
-It includes instructions and three forms that will need to be filled out by the appropriate parties.
-There is a total fee of $165 that will need to be paid to the Court.
-If the charge being expunged was originally dismissed there is no fee.
+Please contact the Court for the packet or visit the Expungement Info webpage.
+It includes instructions and forms that will need to be filled out by the appropriate parties.
+There is a total fee of $171 that will need to be paid to the Court.
+If the charge being expunged was originally dismissed (not through a plea in abeyance), there is no fee.
 Please be aware of the following time frames:

 If you have any other questions regarding expungements, please contact the Court.

 We are located on the southwest corner of St. George Blvd and 200 East, directly west of the Iceberg Drive-In.
 The building is called the Washington County Boulevard Office Building.
 Parking is located in the back of the building.
 There are either 3 flights of stairs or an elevator.